 - 1) The Proposed Outstanding Universal Value of Hanyangdoseong

-Hundreds of thousands of laborers were mobilized from around the kingdom in 1396 to build the first walls around Hanyang.
-They were then repaired and partially rebuilt during the reigns of Sejong and Sukjong.
+Hundreds of thousands of laborers were mobilized from around the country in 1396 to build the first walls around Hanyang.
+They were then repaired and partially rebuilt during the reigns of King Sejong and King Sukjong.
 Written records such as the Annals of the Joseon Dynasty and the Diary of the Royal Secretariat

 describe how these massive projects were carried out, while sections of the wall built or repaired at different periods in Joseon clearly show how the construction methods evolved over time.
 The wall also conforms to geomantic principles, as the sections on flat ground constructed differently than those that follow the ridgelines of Naesasan (the four inner mountains of the old capital) around the city.
 At the same time, the Hanyangdoseong has been a popular place for outings and has been the subject to paintings, poetry and stories throughout its history.